betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 import MagOrientation from '/img/MagOrientationDiagram.png'

-# Magnetometer / Compass 4.5
+# Magnetometer / Compass

 :::warning

+These notes only apply to Magentometers in Betaflight 4.5 or higher

 Do **NOT** use a magnetometer unless you have confirmed that: